onisj/greenwood-library-website/README.md

 ## Project Overview

-This project is focused on building a foundational understanding of Linux by practicing core shell commands used in real-world DevOps and system administration environments.
-The goal is to simulate everyday tasks that system administrators and DevOps engineers routinely perform, such as navigating directories, managing files, and locating system resources using native Linux command-line utilities.
+This project provides a practical, hands-on introduction to essential Linux commands used in system administration and DevOps environments.
+The focus is on navigating the Linux filesystem, managing files and directories, using secure remote access (SSH), and applying real-world operations on a cloud-based Linux server (EC2 on AWS).
+Additional advanced commands are included to enhance understanding and reflect common professional practices.

 ---

 ## Objectives

-The instructor outlined the following learning objectives for this project:

-- Demonstrate core Linux commands for navigation, file/directory creation, and manipulation
+- Demonstrate proficiency with core Linux commands (e.g., `pwd`, `ls`, `mkdir`, `rm`, `find`)
-- Execute and document practical command-line tasks
+- Use secure shell (SSH) to connect to a remote Ubuntu server
+- Perform file and directory creation, editing, deletion, and permission modification
-- Apply Linux concepts to real-world use cases (e.g., working with cloud-based servers)
+- Apply advanced commands (`chmod`, `grep`) to simulate real-world DevOps use cases
-- Show understanding through output and screenshots of commands
+- Document commands, outputs, and troubleshooting steps with screenshots

 ---

 ## Environment Setup

-- **Operating System**: Ubuntu 20.04 LTS (via EC2 on AWS)
+- **OS**: Ubuntu 20.04 LTS (AWS EC2)
-- **Access Method**: SSH from macOS terminal
+- **Access**: SSH via macOS Terminal
 - **Instance Type**: t2.micro (Free Tier)
+- **Key File**: `ubuntu.pem`

 ---

-## SSH Access to Cloud Server
+## Connecting to EC2 via SSH

 ```bash
 cd ~/Downloads